By Mick Weinstein

 What is at the heart of the disagreement between Beit Shammai and Beit Hillel?
 One possibility is that Beit Shammai seek a literal recreation of the original miracle in the Temple – the Macabees expected that the intensity of the menorah’s fire would lessen gradually within one day’s time, but instead it lessened only over eight days’ time; hence Beit Shammai prescribe decreasing from eight candles to one in our practice.
 Beit Hillel, on the other hand, prefer a conceptual expression of the growing magnitude of the divine intervention over the course of the eight days.

 An interesting disagreement among the rishonim (medieval commentators) exists regarding this machloket Beit Hillel/Beit Shammai.
 According to the Rambam, the machloket Beit Hillel/Beit Shammai concerns the enhancement of the mehadrin level – that is, the simple requirement for hanukah candles is one candle per house, mehadrin observance is one candle for each member of the house, and mehadrin min hamehadrin involves every one of those family members either a) gradually decreasing the lights in their personal hanukia (Beit Shammai), or b) gradually increasing until eight (Beit Hillel).
-Rav Yitzhak of Dampierre (in Tosefot on the daf) disagrees with this understanding of Beit Hillel/Beit Shammai, and with compelling logic: if every member of the family lights a personal hanukia in this manner, then the average passerby on the street over the course of Hannukah would have no way of knowing that anything beyond mehadrin is occurring, for he will simply assume that the number of candles burning equals the number of individuals staying in the house that night!
+Rav Yitzhak of Dampierre (in Tosefot on the daf) disagrees with this understanding of Beit Hillel/Beit Shammai, and with compelling logic: if every member of the family lights a personal hanukia in this manner, then the average passerby on the street over the course of Hanukah would have no way of knowing that anything beyond mehadrin is occurring, for he will simply assume that the number of candles burning equals the number of individuals staying in the house that night!
 Where’s the mehadrin min ha mehadrin there?!
-Rav Yitzhak therefore submits that the machloket Beit Hillel/Beit Shammai expands upon the basic mitzvah of lighting just one Hannukah candle – that is, the simple requirement is one candle per house, mehadrin observance is one candle for each member of the house, and mehadrin min hamehadrin observance is one hanukia for the whole house, either decreasing in lights (Beit Shammai), or gradually increasing until eight (Beit Hillel).
+Rav Yitzhak therefore submits that the machloket Beit Hillel/Beit Shammai expands upon the basic mitzvah of lighting just one Hanukah candle – that is, the simple requirement is one candle per house, mehadrin observance is one candle for each member of the house, and mehadrin min hamehadrin observance is one hanukia for the whole house, either decreasing in lights (Beit Shammai), or gradually increasing until eight (Beit Hillel).

 While the halacha clearly follows the position of Beit Hillel with regard to the number of candles lit each night, the Jewish world remains divided in practice between the approach of the Rambam and Rav Yitzhak.
 The most common practice in the Sepharadi world follows Rav Yitzhak – lighting just one menorah for the entire family, while Ashkenazi practice tends to follow the Rambam – multiple hanukiot under one roof (see Shulchan Aruch, Orach Haim 571:2 and the Rama there).